 If you want to bring your own rifle to South Africa on a hunt, you must properly fill out the SAPS 520 Form in order to obtain a temporary firearms import permit.
 Read on to learn how to fill out the SAPS 520 Form.

-The SAPS 520 form is used by the South African Police Service as an all-encompassing form for all sorts of firearm related transactions.
-However, the most common use of the SAPS 520 form is by visiting hunters applying for a temporary firearm import permit.
+The SAPS 520 Form is used by the South African Police Service as an all-encompassing form for all sorts of firearm related transactions.

-If you plan on bringing your own rifle to use while hunting in South Africa or plan on transiting South Africa, like for a Mozambique hunting safari, you must complete a SAPS 520 form.
+If you plan on bringing your own rifle to use while hunting in South Africa or plan on transiting South Africa, like for a Mozambique hunting safari, then you must complete a SAPS 520 Form.
 Since the form is used for so many different purposes, it is extremely long and can be confusing to fill out for the uninitiated.
-However, I promise you that filling out the SAPS 520 form is not as difficult as it seems at first.
+However, I promise you that filling out the SAPS 520 Form is not as difficult as it seems at first.

-At Big Game Hunting Adventures, we will assist you in the process of importing your rifles free of charge if you book a hunt with us.
-Send us your completed SAPS 520 form and the other required documentation at the bottom of this page and we will get your temporary firearm permit pre-approved to save time and hassle when you arrive in South Africa.
-Your professional hunter will also meet you at Johannesburg International Airport to ensure that the process goes smoothly.
+There are a number of companies who will help you import a rifle into South Africa for a fee, but if you book a hunt with Big Game Hunting Adventures, we will assist you in the process of importing your rifles free of charge.
+Send us your completed SAPS 520 Form and the other required documentation at the bottom of this page and we will get your temporary firearm permit pre-approved to save time and hassle when you arrive in South Africa.

 Additional Required Documents